-- name is a simple hostname (such as lilly) or a fully qualified domain name (such as lilly.example.com) or an entirely different name (such as node1).
-It cannot begin with a number or an underscore (\), or include any whitespace characters, and can be at most 255 characters. - os is one of the following:
+- name is a simple hostname (such as lilly) or a fully qualified domain name (such as lilly.example.com) or an entirely different name (such as nodel).
+It cannot begin with a number or an underscore (), or include any whitespace characters, and can be at most 255 characters. - type specifies the function of the node.
+Enter one of the following: - client_only is a node that shares CXFS filesystems but will never be a CXFS metadata server.
+Most nodes should be client-only nodes.
+AIX, MacOSX, Solaris, Windows and Unknown nodes are automatically specified as client-only and you will not be prompted for this value for these operating systems.